ktemesi/PdExternal_keyout/README.md

 # PdExternal_keyout

-Pure data external for generating computer keyboard events
+Pure data external for generating computer keyboard events (keyout object)

 Sends keyboard events to the active window.
 The parameter is a virtual-key code.